Shinigami Eyes

 Being transgender

-Don't assume someone is not transphobic (or truscum/gatekeeper) just because they are trans themselves.
+Don't assume someone is not transphobic just because they are trans or non-binary themselves.
 Try not to treat people differently just because of their gender, age or orientation.

 Your Average Feminist Page